skukla/buildright-eds/docs/PHASE-1-ACO-DATA-FOUNDATION.md

-# Phase 1: ACO Data Foundation (Mocked)
+# Phase 1: ACO Data Foundation

 ## Overview

 **Duration**: 2-3 weeks
 **Dependencies**: None (can run parallel to Phase 0)
-**Status**: Not Started
+**Status**: In Progress

-Create mock data structures and generation pipeline that mirrors Adobe Commerce Optimizer (ACO) format.
-This phase works in the `buildright-aco` repository to generate data that will be consumed by `buildright-eds`.
+Generate persona-enhanced product data and ingest to Adobe Commerce Optimizer (ACO).
+This phase works in the `buildright-aco` repository to generate data that will be ingested to a real ACO instance and also consumed by `buildright-eds` for frontend mock services.

-**CRITICAL**: ACO connection is **MOCKED**.
-All data structures should match expected ACO format to enable seamless transition to production.
+**CRITICAL**: This phase works with a **REAL ACO INSTANCE**.
+All data structures follow ACO format and will be ingested via ACO API.
+The frontend (`buildright-eds`) will use a mock service that reads the same data structure for development without GraphQL calls.

 ---